tcnksm/ghr/README.md

 ### GitHub API Token

-To be able to use `ghr`, you will first need to create a GitHub token with an account which has enough permissions to be able to create releases.
-First, go to Account settings page, then go to Applications for the user.
+To use `ghr`, you need to get a GitHub token with an account which has enough permissions to to create releases.
+To get token, first, visit GitHub account settings page, then go to Applications for the user.
 Here you can create a token in the Personal access tokens section.
-For a private repository you will need the `repo` scope and for a public repository you will need the `public_repo` scope.
+For a private repository youneed `repo` scope and for a public repository you need `public_repo` scope.

-Then you need set it via environmental var `GITHUB_TOKEN`, `-token` command line option or `github.token` property in `.gitconfig` file.
+When using `ghr`, you can set it via `GITHUB_TOKEN` env var, `-token` command line option or `github.token` property in `.gitconfig` file.

 For instance, to set it via environmental variable: